 Now, you need to go to Room No. 12 again and submit it at the LL counter to the right of the ARTO’s cabin.
 After an hour or so, you will get your LL, which is basically a sheet of paper with your photo and other details of your license application.
 It also mentions the validity period of the LL, which is six months from the date of application.

 UPDATE: You can now even apply for the LL online!
-You need to visit this link, go through the instructions and then click on the “Register online” link at the bottom.
-Not giving any more details as everything is explained in the link above.
+You need to visit this link, go through the instructions and then click on the “Apply online” link on the left side panel.
+I am not giving any more details as everything is self-explanatory if you follow the instructions on the link.

 Step 3: Waiting period of one month